xoco70/komoot/README.md

     ->job(new SendMailDigest())
     ->hourlyAt(0);
 ```

+**How to test without receiving emails ?**
+- You can set an account on mailtrap.io

 **What is good in my method**
 - Flexible, you could easily change 1 hour time range to 3 hours
 - Minimalist, 20L in controller, 30L in model, 10L in Job, and 3 lines in scheduler, it is difficult to have a more syntetic and readable code
-- Scalable and decoupled, if you have a lot of traffic, you can add more workers to process SQS
+- Scalable and decoupled, if you have a lot of traffic, you can add more workers to process Queue, ore more servers

 **What could be better in my method / Posible improvements**
 - Using DynamoDB to store records ( Faster and scalable )
 - Using a non gmail email.
 When having  a lot of jobs queued, we may encounter a Google Issue: Too many mails per seconds
 - Add some tests.
+- We could have used Lambda and serverless architecture, but this sounds like over-engineering